spalte/OIDCRedirect/README.md

 `SERVER_PRIVATE_KEY_FILE` *Optional* Can be specified to provide the key the server will use to sign the returned `id_token`.
 If this is not specified, a new private key will be generated at startup.
 The commented out values in the `docker-compose.yml` rely on the presence of a file that must be created and named, `server_private_key.pem`.

 If `GOOGLE_SERVICE_ACCOUNT_CREDENTIAL_FILE` is defined, an Access Token acquired from Google for that service account will be returned.
 This variable should point to a Google Service account credential file in JSON format.
-The commented out values in the `docker-compose.yml` rely on the presence of a file that must be created and named, `service-account.json`.
+The commented out values in the `docker-compose.yml` rely on the presence of a file that must be created and named `service-account.json`.

-Alternatively, `GOOGLE_ID_TOKEN_FILE`, `GOOGLE_REFRESH_TOKEN_FILE`, and `GOOGLE_CLIENT_SECRET_FILE` are defined, an Access Token obtained by using the refresh token will be returned.
+Alternatively, if `GOOGLE_ID_TOKEN_FILE`, `GOOGLE_REFRESH_TOKEN_FILE`, and `GOOGLE_CLIENT_SECRET_FILE` are defined, an Access Token obtained by using the refresh token will be returned.
 The commented out values in the `docker-compose.yml` rely on the presence of files that must be created and named `google_id_token.txt`, `google_refresh_token.txt`, and `google_client_secret.txt`.

 `LISTEN_PORT` can be used to set what port will be used.
 Default is 80.